outfrenk/pymaginverse/README.md

 The easiest way to get a working environment set up is using the conda dependency manager, e.g. from [here](https://github.com/conda-forge/miniforge).
 Replacing <env-name> with a name of your choice, you can create a conda environment with all dependencies provided using:
 ```
-conda create --name <env-name> poetry "python<=3.11"
+conda create --name <env-name> "python==3.11"
 ```
-(In order to get the inversion code running, you need to have poetry installed.)
+(In order to get the inversion code running, you need to have poetry *properly* installed.
+See the [website](https://python-poetry.org/docs/#installing-with-the-official-installer) of poetry.)

 Then, activate your environment
 ```